Ain't I Right

-"Ain't I Right" is a political country song written, produced, and sung by Marty Robbins in June 1966.
-Heavily anti-communist in nature, the song criticizes the counterculture and anti-war movements, opposition to the Vietnam War, and the American Left.
+"Ain't I Right" is a political country song written, produced, and performed by Marty Robbins in June 1966.
+Heavily anti-communist in nature, the song criticizes the counterculture of the 1960s and anti-war movements, opposition to the Vietnam War, and the American Left.

 Lyrical content

 Written during the rise of American counterculture and opposition to the Vietnam War, "Ain't I Right" accuses counterculture activists and anti-war protestors of being communists and socialists (which the song states are essentially the same thing) intent on undermining and disrupting American life and values, especially the American war effort in Vietnam, and argues their intent is not to "help the people", but rather to maximize suffering and misery among them.

 Robbins describes counterculture and anti-war activists as "a bearded bathless bunch" and "tramps", including "a minister or two" and "a priest, a nun, a rabbi, and an educated man" converted to leftism.
-Robbins alleges they are supported by "two-faced politicians" that promote draft-card burning and disagreeing with the U.S. government; he makes specific mention of a certain politician suggesting Americans "send some blood" and support North Vietnam, and suggests that the he "keep the blood" and go to Vietnam himself to fight (and die) instead.
+Robbins alleges they are supported by "two-faced politicians" that promote draft-card burning and disagreeing with the U.S. government; he makes specific mention of a certain politician suggesting Americans "send some blood" and support North Vietnam, and suggests that the politician "keep the blood" and go to Vietnam himself to fight (and die) instead.
 Robbins argues these politicians make the United States weak, and proposes that they be removed from office in favor of "strong and able leaders" capable of defeating North Vietnam and the American Left, winning the Cold War, and preventing an invasion of the United States by the Soviet Union and Eastern Bloc.

 Robbins frames the first half of the song around a loose plot detailing leftist activists visiting a town in the Southern United States in an attempt to convert Southerners to leftist ideologies, only to cause trouble and misery before leaving with little care for the town's denizens.
+This has been frequently interpreted as a pro-segregation message, as the main leftist activists in the South during the era were civil rights activists, most of whom were tarred by the political right as communists.

 Reception

 When the song was made, Columbia Records refused to release it, stating that it was too provocative and political.
-Other artists published covers of the song, such as Johnny Freedom and Autry Inman.
+Other artists published covers of the song, such as Robbins's backup singer Bobby Sykes, who recorded it under the name of Johnny Freedom; and Autry Inman.